simonmichael/hledger_site/src/index.md

 I just completely read the ledger vs. hledger thing and what you linked now.
 That page is really a wealth of information and completely fair afaik which I really appreciate.
 --AppropriateCover7972

-- low IQ: just model the real world
+Low IQ: "just model the real world".
-- average IQ: i need a complex system to super accurately describe what i would be like as a fortune 500 company
+Average IQ: "i need a complex system to super accurately describe what i would be like as a fortune 500 company".
-- high IQ: just model the real world
+High IQ: "just model the real world".
 --veeque

 Also great for "eyeball auditing".
 When Gnucash did something, I was never sure what actually happened.
 And sometimes it would crash.
 Was all my data safe?
 Hard to tell.